emarsden/pgmacs/doc/src/about.md

   SQL command that adds a PRIMARY KEY to an existing table, nor to display total database size on disk, for example.

-- [CrateDB](https://crate.io/) v5.8.3 does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.
+- [CrateDB](https://crate.io/) v5.8.5 is supported with some workarounds (it does not currently implement PostgreSQL functions and system tables that we use to query table metainformation, so some display features are limited).

-- [CockroachDB](https://github.com/cockroachdb/cockroach) version 24.2 does not work with PGmacs:
+- [CockroachDB](https://github.com/cockroachdb/cockroach) version 24.2 is supported with some
-  our query for `pg-table-owner` triggers an internal error, there is no implementation of the function `pg_size_pretty`, and the database fails on basic SQL such as the boolean vector syntax `b'1001000'`.
+  limitations and workarounds (it does not currently implement PostgreSQL functions and system tables that we use to query table metainformation, or our queries generate internal errors, so some display features are limited).

 - [QuestDB](https://questdb.io/): tested against version 6.5.4.
 This has very limited PostgreSQL support, and does not support the `integer` type for example.